Reunion (Black Sabbath album): Recording

-By late 1997, all four original members put aside their differences and misgivings and two shows in their hometown at the Birmingham NEC Arena were booked.
+By late 1997, all four original members put aside their differences and misgivings and two shows in their hometown at the NEC were booked.
 On 4 and 5 December 1997, the four original members of Black Sabbath performed together with the shows recorded for a highly anticipated live album release.
 Ward had a heart condition, and concern regarding his health and ability to perform at a high level meant that another former Black Sabbath drummer, Vinny Appice, was on standby for the two homecoming shows.
 "We hadn't done a show with Bill for 18 years," remarked Iommi.
 Ward made it through both shows – albeit not without incident:

 Along with live versions of classics such as "Paranoid", "N.I.B.", "Black Sabbath" and "Iron Man", the double album also included two newly recorded studio tracks: "Selling My Soul" and "Psycho Man".
 These two new tracks were also released on a CD single in the United States.
 Music critics applauded the band's decision to surprise fans by including unexpected songs which had not been played live in many years, such as "Spiral Architect" and "Behind the Wall of Sleep".